 Do not try to let your dog off leash at a dog park and expect them to start listening to you without prior training.

-Dog coach, Beverly Ulbrich, says, “If you want reliable recall at the dog park, you need to have reliable recall in the house first.”
+Dog coach, Beverly Ulbrich, says, “If you want reliable recall at the dog park, you need to have a reliable recall in the house first.”

-Begin your training in a small space that your dog is comfortable in like your living room.
+Begin your training in a small space that your dog is comfortable like your living room.
 Use the leash to teach your dog the proper action.

 Use the short leash to get the dog’s attention.
 Say “come” and slowly move back to the length of the leash.
 Reward your dog once they come to you.